ksk/Rho/readme.md

 To check the &rho;-property of B<sup>2</sup> B, run
 ```
-$ blist 2
+$ bpoly 2
 ```
 which results in (B<sup>2</sup> B)<sub>294</sub> = (B<sup>2</sup> B)<sub>258</sub>
-with the history of computation over the list representation.
+with the history of computation over decreasing polynomials.
 To check the &rho;-property of
 B<sup>1</sup> B o B<sup>1</sup> B o B<sup>1</sup> B o
 B<sup>0</sup> B o B<sup>0</sup> B o B<sup>0</sup> B,
 run
 ```
-$ blist 1 1 1 0 0 0
+$ bpoly 1 1 1 0 0 0
 ```
 which does not terminate up to the given limit of repetition (65535 by default) because it does not have the &rho;-property.
 Command line options similar to those of `rho` are available.
-It is better to add the `-f` option for larger n so as to use the Floyd's algorithm.
+It is better to add the `-f` option for larger n so as to use Floyd's algorithm.
 Run
 ```
-$ blist -h
+$ bpoly -h
 ```
 for details of command line options.